cyberos01/project-Quicksight/README.md

 * **QuickSight Setup:** Create an account on QuickSight, like making your own profile.
 Then, tell QuickSight that it's allowed to use your AWS account too.

 * **Connect the Dots:** Make QuickSight talk to your S3 bucket.
 It's like telling QuickSight where to find your Amazon orders.
 This way, QuickSight can show your orders in a nice way.
+* # Data Preparation

+**Before you can make your Amazon orders data look nice in QuickSight, you need to do a few things first:**

+* **Get Data Ready:** Make sure your Amazon orders data is clean and organized.
+This might mean fixing any mistakes or making sure everything's in the right order.

+* **Get the Right Look:** Arrange your data in a way that QuickSight can understand.
+Think of it as giving QuickSight a language it understands.

+* **Add Things Up:** If needed, put similar data together.
+This is like making groups to see bigger patterns.

+* **Put Data in the Right Place:** Keep your data in a special online folder called an S3 bucket.
+QuickSight needs to know where to find it.

+* **Say Hi to QuickSight:** Make sure QuickSight has permission to check out your data in the S3 bucket.
+It's like letting QuickSight in.